Abdul-Ghani-Firoze/client-server-ebank/README.md

-# client-server-ebank
+# eBank - Client-Server Architecture
-This repository contains an e-Bank system which implements Java webservices (JAX), done as a project for Client-Server Architecture module.
+This repository contains an e-Bank system implemented Java webservices (JAX) as SOAP.